pry/pry/README.markdown

 #### Limitations:

-* Some Pry commands (e.g `show-command`) do not work in Ruby 1.8.
+* Some Pry commands (e.g `show-command`) do not work in Ruby 1.8 MRI.
+But many other commands do work in Ruby 1.8 MRI, e.g `show-method`, due to a functional 1.8 source_location implementation.
 * JRuby not officially supported due to currently too many quirks and strange behaviour.
 Nonetheless most functionality should still work OK in JRuby.
 Full JRuby support coming in a future version.
 * `method_source` functionality does not work in JRuby with Ruby 1.8
-* Color support does not work in JRuby with Ruby 1.9 (due to a limitation in JRuby's regex).
 * Tab completion is currently a bit broken/limited this will have a major overhaul in a future version.